Real Estate and Construction Management

 REAL 4010 Real Estate Capital Markets (4 Credits)

 This course exposes students to the commercial real estate capital markets; including real estate investment trusts (REITs) and commercial mortgage-backed securities (CMBS), plus institutional investors.
 The complexities of capital market products are discussed, students receive a greater understanding of the alternatives that are available.
 The class includes lectures, guest speakers, readings, class discussions, a major REIT analysis project, and case studies.
-Cross listed with REAL 3010.
 Prerequisite: REAL 4007.

-REAL 4140 Global Perspectives in Real Estate (4 Credits)
+REAL 4140 International Immersion in Real Estate and the Built Environment (4 Credits)

 REAL 4210 Planning, Entitlements, and Public Finance (4 Credits)